-peak time t{HXR} , while two cases coincide with the start of hard X-rays, and one case occurs during the decay of hard X-rays.
-Only four cases occur after the hard X-rays ceased.
-Therefore, we can say that $\approx 70\%$ (9 out of 13) of the GLE events are consistent with flare acceleration, while $\approx 30\%$ occur significantly delayed (by $\approx 10-30$ min) and could be consistent with acceleration in CMEs, based on the relative timing to hard X-rays.
-This results is not inconsistent with an earlier review by Cliver et al. (1982), where the most likely injection onset of GeV protons was found to conincide with the first significant microwave peak (which is produced by gyrosynchrotron emission and generally coincides with the production of nonthermal hard X-rays).
-Another timing indicator is the onset time t{II} of metric type II bursts, which is also listed in Table I (from Gopalswamy et al. 2008).
+Another timing indicator is the onset time t{II} of metric type II bursts, which is also listed in Table I (from Gopalswamy et al. 2010).
 The onset of type II bursts indicate the formation of a CME-related shock front.
-These type II onset times t{II} are indicated with a dashed vertical bar in Fig. 1, which all seem to coincide with the very start of significant soft X-ray or hard X-ray emission.
-Apparently, shocks form in these intense X-class flares very early on due to the high speed of the CME front, about at the same time when the magnetic field becomes stretched out below the erupting filament, which triggers magnetic reconnection, particle acceleration, and chromospheric hard X-ray and soft X-ray emission subsequently.
-Apparently, the solar particle release times t{SPR} occur always later (Fig. 1), and thus we cannot exclude that the particles responsible for GLE events could also be accelerated in the CME-related shock fronts, based on the onset times t{II} of radio type II bursts.
+These type II onset times t{II} are indicated with a dashed vertical bar in Fig. 1, which seem to occur mostly during the impulsive flare phase or rise time of soft X-ray emission.
+Apparently, shocks in these intense X-class flares originate promptly during the flare, about at the same time when the magnetic field becomes stretched out below the erupting filament, which triggers magnetic reconnection, particle acceleration, and chromospheric hard X-ray and soft X-ray emission subsequently.
+In half of the events, the solar particle release times t{SPR} coincide with both the impulsive hard X-ray flare phase as well as with the onset time t{II} of type II bursts (Fig. 1), and thus it is ambiguous whether the prompt component of GLE particles is accelerated in the flare region or in a near-simultaneous type II or CME-associated shock front.

 One GLE event, for which the timing was most extensively determined is the second-latest event of 2005 Jan 25.
 The steepest increase of the soft X-ray flux occurs around 06:48 UT (Fig. 1).
 Hard X-ray time profiles from RHESSI show a peak of the 50-100 keV and 300-800 keV emission around 06:45-06:46 UT, while the gamma-ray emission at 2-6 MeV, 23-40 MeV, and > 60 MeV detected with SONG peak around 06:46-06:47 UT (Kuznetsov et al. 2006; Grechnev et al. 2008).
-The solar particle release time was determined at 06:39 UT (Reames 2009a), about 6-8 min earlier than the hard X-ray and gamma-ray peaks, and about 3 min after the type II start time at 06:36 UT.
-Based on the temporal and spectral properties it was concluded that the acceleration site leading to the SEP/GLE spike is likely to be located in the flare region rather than in CME shocks, at least for the leading SEP/GLE spike (Grechnev et al. 2008; Simnett and Roelof 2005a, 2005b; Simnett 2006, 2007; Kuznetsov et al. 2006; Wang and Wang 2006; Bombardieri et al. 2008; Chupp and Ryan 2009; Masson and Klein 2009), while a second component later on could be accelerated in a CME-associated shock at a distance of $\approx 3 - 5$ solar radii (McCracken et al. 2008; McCracken and Moraal 2008; Moraal et al. 2008).
+The solar particle release time was determined at 06:39 UT at the Sun (Reames 2009a), corresponding to a photon arrival time of 06:47 UT at Earth, which coincides with the hard X-ray and gamma-ray peaks, and about 3 min after the type II start time at 06:44 UT.
+Based on the temporal and spectral properties it was concluded that the acceleration site leading to the SEP/GLE spike is likely to be located in the flare region rather than in CME shocks, at least for the leading SEP/GLE spike (Grechnev et al. 2008; Simnett and Roelof 2005a, 2005b; Simnett 2006, 2007; Kuznetsov et al. 2006; Wang and Wang 2006; Bombardieri et al. 2008; Chupp and Ryan 2009; Masson and Klein 2009), while a second component later on could be accelerated in a CME-associated shock at a distance of $\approx 3-5$ solar radii (McCracken et al. 2008; McCracken and Moraal 2008; Moraal et al. 2008).